-Economically, Chiapas may be Mexico’s poorest state but it boasts long sandy Pacific beaches, steamy tropical jungle, rugged mountains and wonderful Mayan ruins, as well as a rich indigenous culture that is still very much alive.
+Economically, Chiapas may be Mexico’s poorest state but it boasts long sandy Pacific beaches, steamy tropical jungle, rugged mountains and wonderful Maya ruins, as well as a rich indigenous culture that is still very much alive.

 Most people base themselves in the charming colonial town of San Cristóbal de las Casas with its cobbled streets, museums and churches thronged with locals wearing traditional costume.
-Outside the town, remarkable villages can be found where colonial churches are vividly part of a pre-Hispanic age, with Christian icons all but buried amongst chanting shamans, idols and hundreds of flickering candles.
+Outside the town, remarkable villages can be found where colonial churches are vividly part of a pre-Hispanic age, with Christian icons all but buried among chanting shamans, idols and hundreds of flickering candles.

-The nearby Sumidero Canyon is historically interesting; the local indians chose to jump over its edge rather than submit to Spanish rule, today it is a haven for wildlife.
+The nearby Sumidero Canyon is historically interesting; the local Indians chose to jump over its edge rather than submit to Spanish rule, today it is a haven for wildlife.